-opcua monitor handle new subid type cmd nodeid ?attr mode interval?
+opcua monitor handle new subid type cmd nodeid ?filter attr mode interval?

 Creates a monitored item of type (data or event) for the node identifier nodeid in the subscription subid on the client object handle.
-The optional parameter attr selects the attribute of the node to be monitored (Value is the default).
+The parameter filter must be specified for event monitors as a list made up of type identifiers, qualified names, and attributes, e.g. {BaseEventType Message Value ...}, where BaseEventType must be given as node identifier by look up per opcua translate.
+For data monitors, filter must be a list of data change trigger type, deadband type, and deadband value.
+If left empty, reasonable defaults are selected.
+The optional parameter attr selects the attribute of the node to be monitored (Value is the default for data monitors, EventNotifier for event monitors).
 The monitor mode mode must be one of Disabled, Sampling, and Reporting.
 The monitoring interval interval must be given as number of milliseconds, if omitted its value is derived from the subscription.
 The callback command parameter cmd is discussed in section Monitor Callbacks below.
 The command returns a numeric identifier of the newly created monitor.